Saturday, August 27, 2016

 Sunday, August 21, 2016

-Reunion of Fifians
+Reunion of MU Fifians

 David Tow remains as the undisputed individual who could motivate the fifians to meet and be connected over and over again.

-David Tow, a lecturer of the Faculty of Education of the University of Malaya was a Fellow of MU 5th Residential College in the 70's.
+David Tow, a lecturer of the Faculty of Education of the University of Malaya was a Fellow of MU 5th Residential College in the 1970's.
 When we first entered the university as freshies in 1973 and stayed at the 5th College, David opened his living quarter in the College to allow us to meet and fellowship.
-We called ourselves the 5th College Christian Fellowship and now the Fifians in short.
+We called ourselves the 5th College Christian Fellowship and the Fifians in short.

 A few years ago, his health deteriorated significantly after two strokes.
 Currently, he is wheel chair-bound and he can no longer talk.
 A procedure was done to insert a tube through the neck to his stomach for feeding because he is unable to swallow due to weakened muscle.
 Nephrostomy tube insertion was also done to drain the urine via a catheter.